-The Douglas County Food Policy Council, established by the County Commission in 2010, seeks to identify the benefits, challenges, and opportunities for a successful, sustainable local food system in Douglas County.
+The Douglas County Food Policy Council (DCFPC) seeks to identify the benefits, challenges and opportunities for a successful, sustainable local food system in Douglas County, Kansas.

 In 2017, we drove the design and adoption of the comprehensive Douglas County Food System Plan to guide the creation of a local food system that promotes health, economic vitality, sustainability, and equity.
 The plan itself is founded on principles of inclusion, drawing from the experiences and perspectives of residents from diverse cultural, ethnic, and socioeconomic backgrounds through nearly a year of public engagement, which deliberately sought the voices of traditionally underrepresented and unreached members of the community.

 One of the five multi-layered goals outlined in the Food System Plan is devoted to creating “a community that fosters an equitable food system,” in which equity means “all residents can participate fully and access healthy food, regardless of socioeconomic status, geography, race, ethnicity, gender, or immigration status.”
 Still another of the five goals focuses on the availability of nutritious foods.
 Present and historic institutional attitudes and practices of systemic racism and classism have subjected many of our neighbors to inequitable health outcomes, several of which stem from disparities within the food system.

 Since the Plan’s adoption we have dedicated a working group to implementing the objectives and policy points within these two goals; however, we recognize that as an advisory body we have not adequately targeted the root cause of these needs in our community.
 We cannot achieve an equitable food system in Douglas County if we do not address the underlying injustices in our community.